 If your school is frustrating you with a “no homemade” policy, maybe you want to bring a totally different idea to the table – with no food in the picture.

 What other ideas do you have?
 I’ll update the list with good recommendations.

-Disclosure: There are affiliate links in this post to Amazon, Mabel’s Labels and Tropical Traditions from which I will earn some commission if you make a purchase.
+Disclosure: There are affiliate links in this post to Amazon, Mabel’s Labels and others from which I will earn some commission if you make a purchase.
 See my full disclosure statement here.